RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

-One may potentially distinguish some of the binary RR Lyrae from the Binary and Effectively Single channels based on their eccentricity distributions.
-Indeed, RR Lyrae from the Effectively Single Channel preserve their birth eccentricity distribution, which is close to thermal (${\rm d} N/{\rm d} e=2e$).
-In comparison, the progenitors of RR Lyrae from the Binary Channel are likely circularised by mass transfer, and one might expect them to become circular and distinct from Single RR Lyrae.
-However, the observed stripped core-helium burning stars show mild eccentricities $e\lesssim 0.5$, most likely caused by the interaction with a circumbinary disc forming during mass transfer, e.g. \citet{Vos2015, Oomen2020}.
-Therefore, RR Lyrae from both channels have non-zero eccentricity distributions.
-The distinguishing feature of the binary RR Lyrae from the Effectively Single Channel may be extreme eccentricities $e\gtrsim 0.6$ that may be impossible to reach within the Binary Channel, e.g. \citet{Vos2017}.
+One may distinguish some of the binary RR Lyrae from the Binary and Single Evolution Channels based on their eccentricity distributions.
+Indeed, single-made binary RR Lyrae from the Single Evolution Channel preserve their birth eccentricity distribution, which is close to thermal (${\rm d} N/{\rm d} e=2e$).
+In comparison, the progenitors of binary-made RR Lyrae are likely circularised by mass transfer, potentially becoming circular and distinct from single-made binary RR Lyrae.
+It is worth noting that the closely related post-mass-transfer long-period sdB stars do commonly show mild eccentricities $e\lesssim 0.5$, which were suggested to be caused by the interaction with a circumbinary disc forming during mass transfer \citep{Vos2015}.
+Moreover, several other classes of post-mass-transfer binaries, including depleted binary post-AGB stars \citep{Oomen2018, Oomen2020}, blue stragglers, CEMP-s and Ba stars, e.g., \citet{Leiner2019}, also show non-zero eccentricities.
+Therefore, while we do not model the eccentricity evolution of binary-made RR Lyrae, we expect that RR Lyrae from both channels have non-zero eccentricity distributions.
+The distinguishing feature of the single-made binary RR Lyrae may be extreme eccentricities $e\gtrsim 0.6$ that may be impossible to reach within the Binary Evolution Channel, e.g. \citet{Vos2017}.
 In addition to these effects, even a low-mass triple companion may further modify the eccentricity of the inner binary.

 Observationally confirming binary companions for such stars is challenging.
 As we show in Section~\ref{sec:Result}, for the majority of systems, the wide-orbit companions are relatively faint and have a similar temperature to RR Lyrae.
-Therefore, a several-year-long sequence of spectroscopic observations, similar in duration to the orbital periods of the systems, may be needed to disentangle the spectra and the RR Lyrae pulsations.
+Therefore, a several-year-long sequence of spectroscopic observations, similar in duration to the orbital periods of the systems, might be needed to disentangle the spectra and the RR Lyrae pulsations.
 One difficulty is that the pulsations themselves may significantly influence the spectra.
-In addition, the time travel effect in RR Lyrae, as e.g. used in \citet{Prudil19, Hajdu21}, may be used to identify new binary candidates, along with the other methods mentioned in Section~\ref{sec:Introduction}.
-The biggest contribution to the number of confirmed binary RR Lyrae may come from future {\it Gaia} observations, for which several year-long periods are optimal for detection.
+In addition, the light travel time effect in RR Lyrae, as used, for instance, in \citet{Prudil19, Hajdu21}, may be used to identify new binary candidates, alongside the other methods mentioned in Section~\ref{sec:Introduction}.
+The most substantial contribution to the number of confirmed binary RR Lyrae might come from future {\it Gaia} observations, for which several year-long orbital periods are optimal for detection.